 This year and probably forever forward Thanksgiving will start with a "light" appetizer of mostly fresh vegetable crudités that no one will eat, or something not Thanksgiving-y in flavor at all like so you don't get "palate fatigue" by 3 pm.
 Like a smoked fish, caviar, and other delicious little things aka a "seacuterie" board, unless you live in New England and put oysters in your stuffing, in which case, never the fuck mind about seafood not being Thanksgiving-y.

-- How to Put Together an Epic Cheese and Charcuterie Board
+- How to Put Together an Epic Cheese and Charcuterie Board - a masterclass

 - How to Prep Vegetables for a Crudités Platter